FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 .. centered:: Figure 6.5‑3 Coordinate system setting for TCP automatic calibration system of robot tool

-(1) adjust the posture of the robot's end flange to Rx, Ry, and Rz at 180 °, 0 °, and 0 °, respectively, and ensure that this posture remains unchanged throughout the entire calibration sensor device coordinate system movement process after adjustment；
+(1) adjust the posture of the robot's end flange to Rx, Ry, and Rz at 180 °, 0 °, and 0 °, respectively, and ensure that this posture remains unchanged throughout the entire calibration sensor device coordinate system movement process after adjustment;

-(2) Then make the robot tool TCP perform MoveL motion together in the X and Y axis directions of the robot base coordinate system and the sensor coordinate system；
+(2) Then make the robot tool TCP perform MoveL motion together in the X and Y axis directions of the robot base coordinate system and the sensor coordinate system;

 (3) During the movement of the robot, once the X and Y axis beams of the photoelectric sensor device always maintain the triggering I/O signal state, the installation position of the photoelectric sensor device can be accurately positioned as its current position.

 Calibrate the sensor coordinate system based on the web interface
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In the robot web control interface, click on "Initial" - "Base" - "Coordinate" - "TCP" to enter the "Tool coordinate system settings" interface；
+In the robot web control interface, click on "Initial" - "Base" - "Coordinate" - "TCP" to enter the "Tool coordinate system settings" interface;

-Select the reference coordinate system from the drop-down menu of "Coordinate system name", and choose the corresponding "Tool Type" and "Installation position", then click "Modify" to enter the "Modify Wizard" interface；
+Select the reference coordinate system from the drop-down menu of "Coordinate system name", and choose the corresponding "Tool Type" and "Installation position", then click "Modify" to enter the "Modify Wizard" interface;

 Select "Laser automatic calibration", enter the laser automatic calibration interface, click "Configuration", enter the "Laser calibration device configuration" interface, if there are previous settings, click "Modify".